Topic BaFin (Organisationsstatut für die Bundesanstalt für Finanzdienstleistungsaufsicht – OsBaFin)

 (1) The members of the Executive Board share overall responsibility for managing BaFin.

-(2) BaFin's statutory functions are performed by four directorates, namely Internal Administration and Legal Affairs, Banking Supervision, Insurance and Pension Funds Supervision and Securities Supervision/Asset Management, each of which is overseen by one Chief Executive Director.
+(2) BaFin's statutory functions are performed by four directorates, namely Internal Administration and Legal Affairs, Banking Supervision, Insurance and Pension Funds Supervision, Securities Supervision/Asset Management and Resolution, each of which is overseen by one Chief Executive Director.
 The President oversees the International Policy, Financial Stability and Regulation department, the Strategy and Risk organisational unit, the President's Office, the Internal Audit Office as well as the Communications group.
 The Communications group as well as the International Policy, Financial Stability and Regulation department and the Strategy and Risk organisational unit also assist the other members of the Executive Board.

 (3) The details are stipulated in the schedule of responsibilities (Geschäftsverteilungsplan).